 Severe - Very cautious or fearful of other dogs and typically avoids them.
 When exposed to dogs, signs may include stress and/or fear (very raised hackles, tongue flicking, trembling, growling, retreat, escape).
-May become aggressive when in a situation where it can't easily escape ('cornered').
+May become aggressive when in a situation where it cannot easily escape ('cornered').
 Requires a lot of handler support in the presence of other dogs.

-6. FEAR OF STAIRS - Hurries, refuses, or hesitant on stairs: closed stairs, open back stairs, open grate stairs, up stairs, down stairs
+6. FEAR OF STAIRS - Hurries, refuses, or hesitant on stairs: closed stairs, open back stairs, open grate stairs, upstairs, downstairs

-Absent - Is relaxed getting on, or going up and down stairs of all types.
+Absent - Is relaxed getting on or going up and down stairs of all types.